carol-furtado/Predicting-Blueberry-Yield-Using-Supervised-Regression-Models-A-Kaggle-ML-League-Challenge/README.md

 ##  Dataset
 - Data contains agronomic and environmental features related to blueberry cultivation.
-- Used features such as plant traits, bee diversity, soil, climate metrics to model yield.
+- Used features such as plant traits, bee diversity, soil, climate metrics(10 columns) to model yield.
-*(Feel free to add a line or two about train/test data size or source if you summarised it in your notebook.)*

 ---